UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 Proteomics (Mass spec) data from round 2 of the ROSMAP TMT brain Proteomics are puclicly available [here](https://www.synapse.org/#!Synapse:syn17015098).
 For more information about this data see: https://www.nature.com/articles/s41597-020-00650-8

-Final output files from transcriptomics/RNAseq and proteomics analysis and annotations/references used in this study are available at: [<zenodo_link>](https://doi.org/10.5281/zenodo.8174140)
+Final output files from transcriptomics/RNAseq and proteomics analysis and annotations/references used in this study are available [here](https://doi.org/10.5281/zenodo.8174140)

 ## More information